damonpickett/nft-tutorial/README.md

 - `npx hardhat set-base-token-uri --base-url "https://{CID}.ipfs.dweb.link/metadata/"`
 - `npx hardhat mint --address {wallet address}` x 3
 - `npx hardhat token-uri --token-id {token id number}` (returns corresponding metadata)

+In part 4 of the tutorial we begin learning how verify your smart contract on Etherscan.
+This allows us to read and interact with the contract on Etherscan.
+It's also supposed to help build trust with the community since it allows them to ensure the code written is safe.
+So I created an Etherscan account and generated an api key and added `ETHERSCAN_API_KEY` to my .env file.
+I then entered `npx hardhat verify {contract address}` in the terminal.
+This produced an error initially but the contract was verified and I was able to see my contract on Etherscan.